CODAIT/MAX-cloud-deployment-cheatsheets/ibm-cloud/README.md

 Many MAX model-serving microservices require at a minimim 1 CPU and 2GB of RAM.
 Use the model documentation to determine a suitable cluster node size.
 If you already have access to an appropriately sized cluster skip this section.

-1. [Create a Kubernetes cluster](https://console.bluemix.net/docs/containers/cs_cli_reference.html#cs_cluster_create) named `max-cluster` with a single (2vCPU, 4GB RAM) node, which is free.
+1. [Create a free Kubernetes cluster](https://console.bluemix.net/docs/containers/cs_cli_reference.html#cs_cluster_create) with a single (2vCPU, 4GB RAM) node, which is free.
+In this example the cluster is named `max-cluster`.

    ```
    $ ibmcloud ks cluster-create --name max-cluster
    ```

    > You can create only 1 freee cluster in your IBM Cloud organization.
 Free clusters are deleted after 30 days.
+Some service restrictions apply.

 2. Check the cluster status and wait until deployment has completed.